-Joining the contrastive target risk from (\ref{contrast}) with the pessimistic labeling $q$ from (\ref{pess}) results in the following risk function:
+We refer to the risk in Equation \ref{tr} as the Target Robust (TR) risk.
+Minimizing it with respect to a classifier $h$ and maximizing it with respect to the hypothetical labelling $q$, leads to a TR classifier:

-We refer to the risk in equation \ref{tcp} as the Target Contrastive Pessimistic risk (TCP).
-Minimizing it with respect to a classifier $h$ and maximizing it with respect to the hypothetical labeling $q$, leads to the new TCP target classifier:
+The TR risk only considers the given target samples $\{z_j\}_{j=1}^{m}$ and is, therefore, a transductive approach \cite{vapnik1998statistical}.

-Note that the TCP risk only considers the performance on the target domain\footnote{More precisely, it considers the given samples from the target domain and is, in fact, a transductive approach.}.
-It is different from the risk formulations in \cite{liu2014robust} and \cite{wen2014robust}, because those incorporate the classifiers performance on the source domain as well.
-Our formulation contains no evaluation on the source domain, and focuses solely on the performance gain we can achieve in the target domain with respect to the source classifier.
+The maximization over a set of discrete labels is a difficult combinatorial problem.
+Therefore, we apply a relaxation and represent the hypothetical labelling probabilistically, $q_{jk} := p(u_j =k\given z_{j})$.
+That is, $q_j$ is a non-negative vector of $K$ elements that sum to $1$.
+As such, it represents an element of the standard $K-1$ simplex $\Delta_{K-1}$.
+For $m$ samples, an $m$-dimensional $K-1$ simplex $\Delta_{K-1}^{m}$ is taken.
+This means that the loss for every element $z_j$ becomes a weighted sum,